Whatever You Do, Don’t Touch Isaac’s Ride

 And Isaac has a special message for anyone (like me) who feels compelled to pet his sweet ride:

-If you want to visit the Stax Museum, it's open daily until 5 p.m.
-Admission for adults is $12 and kids are $9.
+If you want to visit the Stax Museum, it’s open every day but Mondays from 10 a.m. to 5 p.m.
+Admission for adults is $13 and kids ages 9 – 12 are $10.
 Complete info about visiting can be found here.

 The museum is only a few minutes away from downtown.
 While you’re in the area, you can check out the homes of Aretha Franklin and Memphis Slim and have a meal at the Four Way Restaurant around the corner.

 Stax Museum of American Soul Music